ishani/ClangVSx/README.md

 Required Compiler Patches
 -------------------------

-ClangVSx requires Clang 3.2 or higher; The latest version supports 3.3 by default.
+The latest version is tested against Clang 3.5.1.

-A pre-built version of Clang for Windows, tracked to the latest code changes from SVN, is available [here](http://www.ishani.org/web/articles/code/clang-win32/).
+A pre-built version of Clang for Windows, tracked to the latest code changes from SVN, is available [here](http://www.ishani.org/projects/ClangVSX/).

 - - -